hkmix/uw_hack/README.md

 A simple roguelike in Python 2.7.8 and libtcod.
 Requires libsdl in Linux.
 Get to level 7, retrieve the Tool, and become a true engineering graudate.
 Check out notable campus locations denoted by the `?` signs!

+### How To Play

+Defeat creatures, gain experience, and find powerful weapons and armour.
+Bosses appear after a level-up.
+Can you get the legendary Ridgid 60" Tool?

 ### Controls

 * **Arrow keys**: Movement